fhmjones/fhmjones.github.io/_sources/project-outline.md

 ## Progress

-During the summer of 2020 we have been working on:

-1. Developing a set of tools to make it easier to transition existing courses to the new executable notebook format.
-2. Developing and releasing introductory and tutorial material on Jupyter notebooks, python and working with git.
-3. Transitioning our first courses into the new notebook/markdown framework.
-4. Establishing scalable cloud-based and container-deployed computing capabilities so that students in courses that use computing-intensive Notebooks have reliable any-time access to these learning resources.
+Progress as of November 2020 is summarized [here](progress-nov2020.md).
 Work underway is tracked on our [project board](https://github.com/eoas-ubc/eoas_tlef/projects/2)

 ## Project links